What Is meant by Cultural Fit?

 You want someone whose own views line up with those of the company’s, and someone who can be a good match for the people working with you already.
 It’s not easy to make sure your employees are a cultural fit, but you want to find that out during the interview process.

 So what makes a good cultural fit?
 It’s easy enough to find employees who are agreeing with your company’s values, but you need to make sure you’re asking the right interview questions.
 Generally, you may have times where you have to pick between someone who is properly qualified for the job and someone who is a good fit for your company.
 Ideally, you’ll want to pick the job candidate who is more likely to fit in and have an easier time working with everyone - as the qualifications are something you can improve with training.

-You can bring someone up to speed on what they need to know with training courses, and while it might be expensive - hiring an applicant who is a good cultural fit can be very valuable.
+You can bring someone up to speed on what they need to know with professional development courses, and while it might be expensive - hiring an applicant who is the better fit for the organization's culture is more valuable.
 It’s much easier to train someone than try to have someone adapt to the core values of your company.

-If you’re looking for ways to determine your company’s fit, it comes down to the leader of the company, and how you want your company to be seen.
+If you’re looking for ways to determine your organizational culture, it comes down to the leader of the company, and how you want your company to be seen.
 You need to make your values clear to your current and future employees, meaning that people can follow suit - creating a corporate culture for your own company.

 Of course, having a company culture is important, but it’s not always going to be a good idea to hire for cultural fit.
 Having some diversity can be healthy when it comes to a company’s growth, but you still need to consider how someone might fit in when you’re employing them.